ECP-WarpX/WarpX/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you have considered.

 **Additional information**
-If applicable, please add other info about the feature request.
+If applicable, please add other info about the feature request (e.g., links to existing codes, publications, etc.).

 **Screenshots**
 If applicable, please add screenshots about the feature request.